kehantan/labbook/docs/computational/complex_selection.rst

 The workflow goes like this:

 #.
-By using :code:`gmx make_ndx`, select the catalytic triad on chain B 1 by 1 and create their own entries in an index file
+By using :code:`gmx make_ndx`, select the catalytic triad on chain B 1 by 1 and create their own entries in an index file.
+In the :code:`gmx make_ndx` prompt, do

     .. code-block::

         chain B & r 51
+        chain B & r 75
+        chain B & r 135

 #.
 Combine all the entries

     .. code-block::

         23|24|25

+    This will create group number 26, which contains all the catalytic triad residues from entries created in the step above.

 #. :code:`gmx select`